mikejdegroot/project-0/read-me.md

 ### The Game

-Soundboard is a sound and animation memory game for two players.
-Sounds and accompanying animations are triggered when the user presses keys 1-9 during the game.
+Soundboard is a multiplayer sound memory game.
+Trigger sounds and animations to test your memory, playing against the computer and a friend.

 ### How to play-
 As the game begins, the computer will play a sequence of sounds and animations to match.
-Player 1 must then repeat the sequence using keys 1-9.
+Player 1 must then repeat the sequence using keys 1-8.
 The animations are accompanied by large numbers on screen to help the players learn which sound each number corresponds to.

 ![](public/assets/screenshot-2.png)